 4. Equipment and Machinery Loans

-This loan is meant to aid businesses in their acquisition or upgrading of machinery and equipment to enhance their productivity.
+This loan is designed to support businesses in acquiring or upgrading machinery and equipment to enhance their productivity.

 Features: